 After about four months of consistent client work, I gained the courage to quit my office job (again).
 It was time to expand and take myself (and my goals) seriously.

 I had a long way to go to build my portfolio and make enough money to support my family, but I was convinced that I had the skills to make a living doing audio production.

 About a year later, I was making well over what I was making in my last office job.
 And guess what?

 I now have the freedom for which I’d been searching for.
 And I’ve had it for nearly two years already!
 Somebody pinch me…

 I have the flexibility to work or travel whenever I want to – my life and business on my terms and it feels good.

 Okay, okay, so I wanted to work for myself and I’d tried my hand at audio production.
 Big whoop, right?

 The real question is: why did I stick with podcasting?

-With over 800,000 podcasts out there (and this number’s increasing daily), you’ll find there is a lot of promise in offering podcasting services to clients, and that’s exactly what I realized.
+With over two MILLION podcasts out there (and this number’s increasing daily), you’ll find there is a lot of promise in offering podcasting services to clients, and that’s exactly what I realized.